-An upright position, heat, dehydration, and hunger all increase the chances of fainting -- in fact most instances I've encountered involved at least 3 of those risk factors.
-While extreme pain is also frequently cited as a cause of fainting, it hasn't been my experience that the intensity of play is a good predictor of fainting in a rope suspension context; in fact I've had a couple people come close to fainting while just standing comfortably on the ground (avoiding locked knees may help prevent that, but is not a panacea).
+An upright position, heat, dehydration, and hunger all increase the chances of fainting, as do some medical conditions.
+While extreme pain is also sometimes discussed as a cause of fainting, it hasn't been my experience that the intensity of play is a good predictor; in fact I've had a couple people come close to fainting while just standing comfortably on the ground (avoiding locked knees can help some in that situation).

 For a more complete treatment of responding to fainting, see this article by Shay.

 In case of a fall, the most important non-obvious thing is to not move the bottom until medical assistance arrives.
 Please read this article for a complete explanation.